 Just a tip before you get started -- not all plants will grow well in a soilless medium.
 Take a look at this list of house plants that grow in water.
 Rather than plucking a plant right out of its soil, it's a good idea to take a cutting and root it in water.
 That way you won't risk tearing any roots.

 Soak the crystal gel beads in water for several hours, allowing the beads to absorb as much water as they can.
 They'll swell up before they're ready to use.
 Drain off any excess water before potting your plant.
 House plants grown in gel crystals need watering less often than traditional medium.

 Although you can buy plants already growing in water, you can also transfer a house plant from potting mix to hydroculture.
 Here's how:

 This is easy.
-Add water-soluable fertilizer to water before refilling the container.
+Add water-soluble fertilizer to water before refilling the container.
 Growing plants in water are completely dependent on added nutrients, because they are not provided by a potting mix.
 If your plant looks pale between waterings, apply a foliar (spray) fertilizer up to once a week.